Poet. Professor. Writing facilitator.

 My article "Queer Mrs. Ramsay, Or Virginia Woolf's Geomorphic Family" appears in Modern Fiction Studies, vol. 69, no. 4, Winter 2023.
 Read my other academic articles here.

 My academic article "Pheoby's Queer Quietness in Their Eyes Were Watching God" appears in Mississippi Quarterly: The Journal of Southern Cultures, vol. 75, no. 4, 2022.
-Check out my other academic articles here.
+Check out my academic articles here.

 Two poems -- "Yeshua Sits Cross-Legged with His Classmates and Listens to Artemis's Parable of the Soccer Match" and "Memorial to the Canaanite Woman" -- appear in Journal of Feminist Studies in Religion, vol. 39, no. 2, Fall 2023.
-Check out my other poems here.
+Check out my poems here.

 My article "Homosexual Calm: Pausing to Listen to Queer Shame in Frankenstein" appears in Studies in the Novel, Spring 2022.
 Find my other academic articles here.